Faizaan790/Concurrency_and_Threads/README.md

-# Concurrency_and_Threads
+# Concurrency and Threads

-This is an application that instantiates a 20x20 two-dimensional array of integers, populates it with random integers drawn from the range of 1 to 100, and then outputs the index of the row with the highest sum among all the rows.
+This application generates a 20x20 two-dimensional array of integers, populates it with random integers ranging from 1 to 100, and then identifies the index of the row with the highest sum among all the rows.

-To summarize, my application will:
+## Features

-**A.) Generate the two-dimensional array of random integers.<br>
+- **Generate Array:** The program creates a 20x20 two-dimensional array filled with random integers in the range of 1 to 100.

-B.) Start 20 concurrent threads, each of which places the sum of one row of the twodimensional array into the corresponding slot of a one-dimensional array.<br>
+- **Concurrent Processing:** It employs concurrent threading to enhance performance.
+Each of the 20 threads calculates the sum of a single row and stores it in a corresponding slot of a one-dimensional array.

-C.) Output the index of the row with the maximum value.**
+- **Find Maximum Sum Row:** The application then determines the index of the row with the maximum sum using the data obtained from the concurrent threads.